powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 Optional property that determines which instance files will be exported.
 By default, it is a full CGMES export: the instance files for the profiles EQ, TP, SSH and SV are exported.

 **iidm.export.cgmes.topology-kind**
 Optional property that defines the topology kind of the export.
 Allowed values are: `NODE_BREAKER` and `BUS_BRANCH`.
-By default, the export topology kind reflects the network's voltage levels connectivity level detail: node/breaker, bus/breaker, mixed (CIM 100/CGMES 3.0 only).
+By default, the export topology kind reflects the network's voltage levels connectivity level detail: node/breaker or bus/breaker.
 This property is used to bypass the natural export topology kind and force a desired one (e.g. export as bus/branch a node/breaker network).

 **iidm.export.cgmes.modeling-authority-set**